Gwen Stefani, 49, Wows In Barely-There Top And Fishnet Tights For ‘Bennett’s War’ Premiere

 Music and fashion icon Gwen Stefani attended the Bennett’s War premiere with her boyfriend Blake Shelton and stole the show, per Just Jared.

 The “Wind It Up” songstress wore a barely-there strapped top which went across her body with an olive-colored jacket over the top.
 The blond beauty wowed in ripped shorts and fishnet tights in a pair of black thigh-high boots.
 Stefani owned long straight hair and a more stripped back makeup look.
-The “Now That You Got It” hitmaker is known for her signature bold red lip but went for a more natural aesthetic on the night.
+The “Now That You Got It” hitmaker is known for her signature bold red lips but went for a more natural aesthetic on the night.

 Shelton kept it casual in a black shirt and pair of jeans.